2317769/CS220AU-DP/README.md

 2023-11-18 Added notes/articles into my Notion folder about Artificial Intelligence and how it impacts our existence

-2023-12-01 Full understanding of how to upload to assets folder and sub folder of img and how to upload images on index.md + more reasearch and finding of articles towards my portfolio
+2023-12-01 Full understanding of how to upload to assets folder and sub folder of img and how to upload images on index.md + more reasearch and finding of articles towards my portfolio + found a peer